-During 2022 one Ph.D. project has been defined and one Ph.D. students has now been recruited and will start 1st of March, 2023.
-In addition, Chalmers has supported the project by two postdoc projects Hydrogen in transport - Global, European, and Nordic perspectives (Chalmers AoA Transport) and Systems assessment of hydrogen and electrofuels in transports (Chalmers Genie).
+During 2022 one Ph.D. project has been defined and during 2023 one Ph.D. student has been recruited.
+In addition, Chalmers has supported the project by two postdoc projects Hydrogen in transport - Global, European, and Nordic perspectives (Chalmers AoA Transport) (postdoc: Jorge Velandia) and Systems assessment of hydrogen and electrofuels in transports (Chalmers Genie) (postdoc: Hadi Farabi).
 The two postdocs are also engaged in the community of the competence center on catalysis (KCK).